 General Procedures

-Applications for proposed Generation Resources that are determined to be complete in accordance with Section 5.504, and which satisfy all of the Fast Track Screening Criteria of Section 5.505(B), shall follow the Fast Track process specified in Section 5.506.
-Complete Applications for proposed Generation Resources that do not meet all of the Fast Track Screening Criteria shall be evaluated through the appropriate Feasibility, System Impact, and/or Facilities Studies as set forth in Section 5.507 of this Rule.
+Proposed Generation Resources up to 150 kW that will be net metered or use the same form, rules, and procedures as net metering under 30 V.S.A. §8007(a) shall apply for interconnection using the Application identified in Section 5.505(A), follow the applicable codes and standards in Section 5.503(C), and are exempt from the remaining requirements of This Rule, unless specifically noted herein.
+Such proposed Generation Resources up to 150 kW shall be allowed to interconnect if the Interconnecting Utility does not raise any issues within the comment period specified in PSB Rule 5.100.
+If the Interconnecting Utility raises the issue that additional studies are needed, then the Interconnecting Utility and Interconnection Requestor shall follow the process of This Rule that would apply to larger-capacity projects, aside from the Application.

+Proposed Generation Resources greater than 150 kW or smaller than 150 kW and not subject to the simplified procedures allowed by 30 V.S.A. §8007(a) shall follow the requirements of This Rule.

+All Proposed Generation Resources shall be designed to be in compliance with the applicable sections of the latest versions of:

+The IEEE 1547 Series of Standards for Interconnecting Distributed Resources with Electric Power Systems

+UL 1741 Inverters, Converters, and Controllers for Use in Independent Power Systems;

+IEEE 1453 Flicker Measurements;

+National Electrical Safety Code; and

+National Electric Code

+or interconnection is accomplished by use of a certified equipment package under Section 5.513.

+For the purposes of analyses conducted pursuant to This Rule, it shall be assumed that each relevant existing and previously-proposed (earlier Interconnection Queue position) Generation Resource is operating either at full nameplate capacity or at some other reasonable capacity determined by the Interconnecting Utility.

 (E) The Standard Application Form is included as Attachment 1 to this Rule.

-(F) After providing an opportunity for comment to the Department of Public Service, electric utilities, and other affected parties, the Board will provide model documents, which may be used by the Interconnecting Utility and Interconnection Requester, for the following: Feasibility Study Agreement, System Impact Study Agreement, Facilities Study Agreement, Interconnection Agreement, Technical Requirements, and Operator Protocols.
+(F) After providing an opportunity for comment to the Department of Public Service, electric utilities, and other affected parties, the Board will provide model documents, which may be used by the Interconnecting Utility and Interconnection Requester, for the following: Pre-Application Report Request, Feasibility Study Agreement, System Impact Study Agreement, Facilities Study Agreement, Interconnection Agreement, Technical Requirements, and Operator Protocols.
 However, the Interconnecting Utility and Interconnection Requester may also voluntarily enter into different arrangements.
-In the event that these parties are unable to agree upon the terms of an agreement to be reached under this Rule, either party may petition the Board under Section 5.508(D) of this Rule for resolution of the dispute.
+In the event that these parties are unable to agree upon the terms of an agreement to be reached under this Rule, either party may petition the Board under Section 5.511(D) of this Rule for resolution of the dispute.

 (G) The time deadlines specified in this Rule are maximum times.
 To avoid unnecessary delay of the Generation Resource project, the Interconnecting Utility is encouraged to complete each task in less time than allotted, to the extent feasible.